 They will be treated as supplementary information.
 For instance, the information given in SRR and/or OEA form may be used, alongside other essential information (e.g. band choices) for selecting applicants for admission interviews.

 Yes, you are required to attend admission interviews.
-Applicants who do not turn up for the interviews/tests will not be considered for admission.
 In addition, some departments like Music, Physical Education and Visual Arts may require applicants to attend specific subject tests.

-You may click here for detailed interview format used in the past years.
+You may click here for the detailed interview format used in the past years.